 In addition to a suppository, Alprostadil is also available in the form of an injectable and sold under the brand name Caverject Impulse.
 This medication comes in the shape of a disposable, single-use pre-filled injector that can be self-administered with proper training from a healthcare provider.
 Caverject Impulse typically begins working 5 to 20 minutes after injection and your erection can be expected to last for up to an hour.
 You should wait at least 24 hours between doses and use no more than three injections per week.
 The most common side effects of this medication include penile pain, bruising at the injection site, rash, swelling, changes in sensation and an erection lasting more than 4 hours.

 Single-drug injection therapy for erectile dysfunction typically uses alprostadil, but there are also bi-mix and tri-mix injections available as well.
 These are combination therapies which use either two or three drug mixtures, typically alprostadil combined with either papaverine or phentolamine.
 Both papaverine and phentolamine belong to a class of medications known as vasodilators that work by relaxing the smooth muscle tissue in the penis, allowing the arteries to open which increases blood flow to the area.
 Success rates for injectable ED drugs like these are roughly 85%.

-If you suffer from occasional erectile dysfunction, taking a prescription medication may help you achieve and maintain an erection firm enough for sex.
+If you suffer from occasional erectile dysfunction, taking a prescription medication like sildenafil may help you achieve and maintain an erection firm enough for sex.
 When erectile issues become chronic, however, it is worth examining those problems in greater depth to determine and treat the underlying cause.
 Regardless your current health situation, it is always a good idea to consider all your options before choosing drugs, prescription or otherwise.

 Do not take Sildenafil (sildenafil citrate) if you: